-where R_F is the feedback resistor (supplied externally between the $LNP{IN}P$ and FB terminals for each channel), A is the user-selected gain of the LNP, and R{IN} is the resulting amplifier input impedance with active feedback.
-In this case, unlike the conventional termination above, both the signal voltage and the R_S noise are attenuated by the same factor of two (6dB) before being re-amplified by the "A" gain setting.
-This avoids the extra 3dB degradation due to the square-root effect described above, the key advantage of the active termination technique.
+where R_F is the feedback resistor (supplied externally between the LNP ${\rm IN}$ P and FB terminals for each channel), A is the user-selected gain of the LNP, and $R{\rm IN}$ is the resulting amplifier input impedance with active feedback.
+In this case, unlike the conventional termination above, both the signal voltage and the $R{\rm S}$ noise are attenuated by the same factor of 2 (6dB) before being re-amplified by the A gain setting.
+This avoids the extra 3dB degradation due to the square-root effect described earlier, the key advantage of the active termination technique.